-While there' no surround sound here, but sound clarity and warmth are in abundance.
+While there's no surround sound here, sound clarity and warmth are in abundance.

-High notes aren't as controlled as in some other expensive headphones by Sennheiser, but that would be unfair to compare this budget headset with those $250 high-end cans.
+High notes aren't as controlled as in some other expensive headphones by Sennheiser, but it would be unfair to compare this budget headset with those $250 high-end cans.

 Razer Kraken Pro V2: Check Price On Amazon